NEWS FOR PARENTS

 Kindergarten Registration & Address Verification - Spring 2017 Schedule

 Parents/guardians with kindergarten students will attend Kindergarten Registration/Address Verification April 21–May 1.
 Please click here for a listing of school specific times and dates for kindergarten registration and address verification.
 Proof of address, birth certificate and current immunization records must be provided.
 Acceptable forms of verification include light/gas bills and lease agreements.
 Water, cable and phone bills will not be accepted.

 For more information, contact Dawn Guffey, 307-771-2188.

 Laramie County School District 1 is accepting applications for Title I supported preschool sessions for the 2017–2018 school year.
 Eligible students must turn 4 years old by Sept.
-15, 2017 and must reside in a Title I school boundary for the following schools: Afflerbach, Alta Vista, Arp, Baggs, Cole, Fairview/Lebhart, Goins, Hebard, Pioneer Park and Rossman.
+15, 2017 and must reside in a Title I school boundary for the following schools: Afflerbach, Alta Vista, Arp, Baggs, Cole, Fairview/Lebhart, Goins, Hebard and Rossman.
 The morning group will be held from 8–11 a.m. and the afternoon group will be held from 12:30–3:30 p.m.
-For more information or to complete an application, contact Robin Trowbridge at 307-771-2187 or CLICK HERE.
+Please click here for more information or to sign-up.
+Or, contact Robin Trowbridge at 307-771-2187.

 All LCSD1 efforts are directed systemically to ensure we meet the goals of our strategic plan.
 These goals state students will achieve academic success, graduate from high school, be college and career ready and be responsible citizens.
 In order to keep students on track for graduation, LCSD1 notifies those who have a deficiency so they can correct it with options such as summer school, extended-day, correspondence courses, credit recovery labs and the Partnership Diploma Program, enabling them to graduate with their class.